 Marketing Research System

-A marketing research system is an advanced tool which studies the perceived marketing issue or problem with the help of primary or secondary data collected and presented in tabular format, to draw meaningful conclusions.
-It also provides decision-makers with possible solutions and proposes multiple marketing opportunities.
+A marketing research system is an advanced tool which studies the perceived marketing issue or problem.
+It is done with the help of primary or secondary data collected and presented in tabular format, to draw meaningful conclusions.

 Marketing Intelligence System